 History of Hot pot in Japan

-Before the modern period, a lot of Japanese houses had Japanese style hearth called Irori (囲炉裏) as a cooking tool, light source or heating source in winter.
+Before the modern period, a lot of Japanese houses had Japanese style hearth called "irori" (囲炉裏).
+This hearth was used as a cooking tool, light source or heating source in the winter.

-Like the one in the middle in the picture.
+You can see the Japanese "irori" in the middle of the room in this picture.

 The oldest record of a hot pot dish goes all the way back to 17th century, but it's believed that cooking pot dishes using the hearth was common before that.
 Hot pot dishes not using a hearth started in the late 18th century.